civodlu/trw/docs/source/example.rst

 Inspecting the data augmentations
 ---------------------------------

-To make sure the data augmentation is behaving as expected, it is useful to export them.
+To make sure the data augmentation is behaving as expected, it is useful to visualize them.
 By default augmentations will be stored in the `mnist_cnn_r0/augmentations/mnist` folder.
 Internally, :class:`trw.train.SequenceArray` will create a unique ID per sample that will be used to keep track of the augmentations.